 Cats Love Toys

 These cat toys are free, easy, safe, and fun for your cat, and you can make them in minutes.
 Don't spend tons of money on cat toys that are demolished in minutes or ignored altogether.
 There are lots of free toys your kitty will enjoy that cost nothing and are safer than many of the toys in the pet store.

-Cats will play with toilet paper rolls without any special effort, but you can easily make it something they will really, really enjoy and best of all, it only takes a few minutes.
+Cats will play with toilet paper rolls without any special effort, but you can easily make them something they will really, really enjoy and best of all, it only takes a few minutes.
 After you've made them a few times, it takes even less time, so your cats can get fun toys that cost nothing in moments.

 1. Empty Your Toilet Paper Roll

 2. Clean Off the Toilet Paper

 - Clean the toilet paper roll as much as possible.
 You don't want pieces of toilet paper sticking to your cats' mouths.

-3. Flatten TP Tube
+3. Flatten the TP Tube

-Try to evenly smash the toilet paper roll down.
+- Try to evenly smash the toilet paper roll down.

-Don't worry too much about making it completely flat, you just want to make it easier to cut into.
+- Don't worry too much about making it completely flat, you just want to make it easier to cut into.
 Just smush it straight down with your hand.

-4. Cut Off End of TP Roll
+4. Cut Off the End of the TP Roll

-Using your scissors, cut a slice off the end of the toilet paper roll.
+- Using your scissors, cut a slice off the end of the toilet paper roll.

-About 1/2" inward is probably the best, though don't worry too much about the precise measurement.
+- About 1/2" inward is probably the best, though don't worry too much about the precise measurement.

-If you aren't good at gauging size, just try to make the cut inward about the width of your scissor blades.
+- If you aren't good at gauging size, just try to make the cut inward about the width of your scissor blades.

-5. Cut the Rest of the TP Roll into Rings
+5. Cut the Rest of the TP Roll Into Rings

-Every half-inch or so, cut another piece off the end.
+- Every half-inch or so, cut another piece off the end.

-Finish cutting the entire toilet paper roll into rings.
+- Finish cutting the entire toilet paper roll into rings.

-6. Pop TP Rings into Circles
+6. Pop the Rings Into Circles

-The toilet paper roll was flattened to make it easier to cut it, now you can unflatten them and shape the pieces of toilet paper roll into rings.
+- The toilet paper roll was flattened to make it easier to cut it; now you can unflatten them and shape the pieces of toilet paper roll into rings.

 - I do this by just holding the flattened edges and squeezing a little until it rounds back out.

 Perhaps the hardest part of making these free cat toys is keeping my cat William away from them while I'm making them.

 Toilet paper roll rings are his special cat toy, and he knows when I'm holding a toilet paper roll and a pair of scissors that he's going to get more of them.
 He'll come running from wherever he is in the house the moment he hears them starting to be made, then he tries to sneak them off before I've even finished.

 Finished Free Toilet Paper Cat Toys